Cat and Dog Neuter and Spay in Carmel, IN

-At Hazel Dell Animal Hospital, we educate pet owners in Carmel and surrounding areas on all aspects of pet spay and neuter surgery.
+At Hazel Dell Animal Hospital, we educate pet owners in Carmel and surrounding areas on all aspects of cat and dog neuter and spay surgery.
 The correct time to have your female pet spayed and your male pet neutered can often vary from one to the next.
 The majority can be sterilized by six months of age, but we can determine the best time for your breed at a wellness visit.
-Having spay and neuter surgery on your pet gives them many behavioral and medical benefits.
+Having your cat and dog neutered or spayed gives them many behavioral and medical benefits.
 At Hazel Dell, we’ll also send your pet home with medication to keep them comfortable and give you detailed after-care instructions.

-Having your pet spayed or neutered gives you both many behavioral and medical benefits.
+Having your cat and dog neutered or spayed gives you both many behavioral and medical benefits.
 First, you’ll have peace of mind knowing you’re not contributing to animal overpopulation.
 Pets can have numerous litters throughout a lifetime if left to their own devices.
 What’s more, the behavioral and medical benefits are some they’re unable to receive any other way.
 The following are some ways they can benefit:

 - Male pets have a decreased incidence of prostate problems.

 - Male pets eliminate their chances of developing testicular cancer.

 - Female pets have a decreased incidence of ovarian and uterine cancers.

 - Female pets have a decreased incidence of breast tumors.

 - Urine spraying and marking behavior is reduced or eliminated in both genders.